 Study UX003-CL301 (referred to as Study 301, NCT02230566) was a randomized start trial of MEPSEVII 4 mg/kg every two weeks in patients with MPS VII.
 Twelve patients were randomized to one of four placebo durations before crossing over to active treatment.
 Three patients received MEPSEVII immediately for a duration of 48 weeks, 3 patients received placebo for 8 weeks then MEPSEVII for 40 weeks, 3 patients received placebo for 16 weeks then MEPSEVII for 32 weeks, and 3 patients received placebo for 24 weeks then MEPSEVII for 24 weeks.
 Of the 12 patients enrolled in the trial, 4 were male and 8 were female and ranged in age from 8 to 25 years (median 14 years).
 Nine patients were younger than 18 years of age.
 The majority of the patients were white (75%), with 50% of Hispanic or Latino ethnicity.
-Patients who were enrolled in Study 301 were eligible to roll over to Study UX003-CL202 (referred to as Study 202, NCT02432144), an open-label extension trial in which patients received additional doses of MEPSEVII at 4 mg/kg intravenously every other week for up to 124 weeks.
+Patients who were enrolled in Study 301 were eligible to roll over to Study UX003-CL202 (referred to as Study 202, NCT02432144), an open-label extension trial in which patients received additional doses of MEPSEVII at 4 mg/kg intravenously every other week for up to 144 weeks.
+Ten patients rolled over directly from the end of Study to Week 0 of Study 202, while 2 patients (17%) had treatment gaps before enrolling in Study 202.